 Since inception, the Company has created conditional capital for the establishment of its 2015 option and grant plan (the "2015 Plan"), shares issuable under the terms of the call option agreement with Dr. Emmanuelle Charpentier, and Preferred Shares issuable under the terms of the convertible loan financings.
-As of December 31, 2015, the Company had conditional capital which would enable an increase in its share capital of up to 733,309 registered Common Shares with a par value of CHF 0.10 per share, which was comprised of

-(i) 634,904 Common Shares for grants under the 2015 Plan and (ii) 98,405 Common Shares for issuance under the terms of the call option agreement with Dr. Charpentier.
-See Note 4 for further details of the call option agreement with Dr. Charpentier.
+As of December 31, 2015, the Company had conditional capital which would enable an increase in its share capital of up to 2,444,364 registered Common Shares with a par value of CHF 0.03 per share, which was comprised of (i) 2,116,347 Common Shares for grants under the 2015 Plan and (ii) 328,017 Common Shares for issuance under the terms of the call option agreement with Dr. Charpentier.
+As of June 30, 2016, the Company had conditional capital which would enable an increase in its share capital of up to 4,123,651 registered Common Shares with a par value of CHF 0.03 per share, which was comprised of (i) 3,795,634 Common Shares for grants under the 2015 Plan and (ii) 328,017 Common Shares for issuance under the terms of the call option agreement with Dr. Charpentier.

-In January 2016, the Company created additional conditional capital which would enable an increase in its share capital of up to 2,291,206 Series B Preferred Shares, with a par value of CHF 0.10 per share, issuable under certain terms of the convertible loans.
-On January 29, 2016, the convertible loans converted and 1,639,382 Series B Preferred Shares moved from conditional capital to issued share capital.
-See Note 16 for further details of the conversion of convertible loans in January 2016.
+In January 2016, the Company created additional conditional capital which would enable an increase in its share capital of up to 7,637,354 Series B Preferred Shares, with a par value of CHF 0.03 per share, issuable under certain terms of the convertible loans.
+On January 29, 2016, the convertible loans converted and 5,464,608 Series B Preferred Shares moved from conditional capital to issued share capital.

-In April 2016, the Company created additional conditional capital which would enable an increase in its share capital of up to 272,000 Common Shares, with a par value of CHF 0.10 per share, for future grants under the 2015 Plan.
+In March 2016, the Company created additional conditional capital which would enable an increase in its share capital of up to 906,667 Common Shares, with a par value of CHF 0.03 per share, for future grants under the 2015 Plan.
+In June 2016, the Company created additional conditional capital which would enable an increase in its share capital of up to 906,667 Common Shares, with a par value of CHF 0.03 per share, for future grants under the 2015 Plan.
 See Note 12 for further details of the 2015 Plan.